mrchainman/ChainOS/README.md

 Since this repo is tailored exactly to my needs, the script does NOT ask questions or ask for confirmation.
 It will completly wipe the Harddrive.
 Read it before executing!

-Basic systeminfotmation:
+**Basic systeminfotmation:**
 - OS: Archlinux
+- BL: systemd-boot
 - DM: sddm
 - WM: qtile
-- Browser: qutebrowser
+- BR: qutebrowser
 - TE: Kitty
-- Colorscheme: Catppuccin
+- CS: Catppuccin
-- Packages: See files mentioned above
+- PG: See files mentioned above

+**CREDIT:**
+Most of the configuation for qtile and other programs are taken from https://github.com/dani-lp/dotfiles